galaxyproject/SARS-CoV-2/4-Variation/README.md

 The absolute majority of SARS-COV-2 data is in the form of assembled genomic sequences.
 This is unfortunate because any variation that exists within individual samples is obliterated--converted to the most frequent base--during the assembly process.
 However, knowing underlying evolutionary dynamics is critical for tracing evolution of the virus as it allows identification of genomic regions under different selective regimes and understanding of its population parameters.

-## Outline
+## Data availability

 Raw sequencing reads are required to detected within-sample variation.
-As of March 10 the following datasets are available:
+We update the list of available data daily using the following logic implemented in [fetch_sra_acc.sh](fetch_sra_acc.sh):

+ 1. Two resources list read data available for SARS-CoV-2: [SARS-CoV-2 resource](https://www.ncbi.nlm.nih.gov/core/assets/genbank/files/ncov-sequences.yaml) and [SRA itself](https://www.ncbi.nlm.nih.gov/sra/?term=txid2697049[Organism:noexp]).
+ 2. We pull accession numbers from these two resources ([genbank.txt](genbank.txt) and [sra.txt](sra.txt)) and compute their union ([union.txt](union.txt))
+ 3. From the list obtained at the previous step we exclude bad datasets and non human samples (see [this file](acc2exclude.txt) or view datasets directly in [run selector](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=SRR11085733%2CSRR11085797%2CSRR11085741%2CSRR11085740%2CSRR11085738%2CSRR11085737%2CSRR11085736%2CSRR11092056%2CSRR11092057%2CSRR11092058%2CSRR11092059%2CSRR11092060%2CSRR11092061%2CSRR11092062%2CSRR11092063%2CSRR11092064&ff=on#)).
+This produces a list of current SRA accession: [current.txt](current.txt).
+ 4. Finally, we restrict this list to only datasets produced with the Illumina platform ([current_illumina.txt](current_illumina.txt)).
+Oxford Nanopore data is used later to confirm indel polymorphisms.

+ The list processed by us consists of the [following datasets]()

 |Run|BioProject|Center Name|Instrument|LibraryLayout|LibrarySource|MBases|Collection_Date|Host|Status|
 |---|----------|-----------|----------|-------------|-------------|------|---------------|----|------|